 Monitoring our planet from space using satellites is not a new practice — in fact, the first one was launched to space by the Soviet Union in 1957.
 Yet, satellites have since found much broader applications for governments and businesses, for example, in conservation by tracking changes on the Earth’s surface such as in species occurrence, fires, and sea cover.

 AI is helping us employ this technology more efficiently and with increased precision by helping sort through large amounts of redundant data collected by satellites.
-“If the U.S. National Geospatial-Intelligence Agency was to manually process all of its satellite data for the next twenty years, it would have to recruit eight million human analysts,” said Jakub Brož, who’s responsible for product and program management at SpaceKnow.
+“If the U.S. National Geospatial-Intelligence Agency was to manually process all of its satellite data for the next twenty years, it would have to recruit eight million human analysts,” said Jakub Brož, who is responsible for product and programme management at SpaceKnow.

 Moreover, AI can potentially improve the satellite manufacturing process, extend mission and battery life, and aid in the prevention of satellite collisions.
 Space is getting increasingly crowded, and deep learning presents an opportunity to minimise the risks associated with space debris polluting the Earth’s orbit.